bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 **Main Success Scenario**

  1. Volunteer opens the Opportunities page.
- 2. System displays all available opportunities.
+ 2. System displays all available opportunities and key information of opportunities (title, organization, category, location, date) for quick browsing.
  3. Volunteer enters keywords or selects filters (e.g. location, data, category, etc.)
  4. System applies the filters to the search query and fitlers the opportunities.
  5. System displays the filtered list of opportunities matching the criteria.